jdmonin/JSettlers2/doc/Readme.developer.md

 - See the `socserver-sqlite` IDE Run Configuration in the previous section;
   this config includes the sqlite database you're about to configure.
-- Download the driver from https://bitbucket.org/xerial/sqlite-jdbc/downloads/ .
+- Download the driver from https://github.com/xerial/sqlite-jdbc/releases -> assets.
-  The downloaded JAR might have a name like `sqlite-jdbc-3.15.1.jar`.
+  The downloaded JAR might have a name like `sqlite-jdbc-3.27.2.1.jar`.
   These instructions use a generic name `sqlite-jdbc-3.xx.y`.
 - Project properties -> Java build path -> Libraries -> Add External JARs... ->
      Browse to `sqlite-jdbc-3.xx.y.jar`